Ambeteco/faster-os/README.md

 #### Exceptions and invalid paths

-If given arguments are valid, than Faster OS works absolutely the same way as OS module.
-It means that if you use Faster OS on any valid path, **it will work exactly as OS module**.
+If the given arguments are valid then Faster OS works absolutely the same way as the OS module.
+It means that if you use Faster OS on any valid path, **it will work exactly like the OS module**.

-If you will pass some invalid path as an argument to Faster OS' functions, than most of the exceptions raised by it **will not match** ones raised by the OS module.
+If you will pass some invalid path as an argument to Faster OS' functions, then most of the exceptions raised by it **will not match** the ones raised by the OS module.

 For example, in this case, the exceptions raised by OS and Faster OS **are the same**: